fioprotocol/fio.contracts/README.md

-# FIO
+# FIO.Contracts
 The Foundation for Interwallet Operability (FIO) or, in short, the FIO Protocol, is an open-source project based on EOSIO 1.8+.
+The smart contracts provide the basic functions of the FIO blockchain automating the execution of "agreements" by the blockchain producers for such things as account creation and use, fees, and voting.

 * For information on FIO Protocol, visit [FIO](https://fio.net).
 * For information on the FIO Chain, API, and SDKs, including detailed clone, build and deploy instructions, visit [FIO Protocol Developer Hub](https://dev.fio.net).